-- Keep school playgrounds closed to the general public until park playground equipment and benches reopen in the community (see Oregon Health Authority's Specific Guidance for Outdoor Recreation Organizations). - ✓ After using the restroom students must wash hands with soap and water for 20 seconds.
-Soap must be made available to students and staff. - ⊠ Before and after using playground equipment, students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol. - Designate playground and shared equipment solely for the use of one cohort at a time.
+- Keep school playgrounds closed to the general public until park playground equipment and benches reopen in the community (see Oregon Health Authority's Specific Guidance for Outdoor Recreation Organizations). - After using the restroom students must wash hands with soap and water for 20 seconds.
+Soap must be made available to students and staff.
+For learning outside if portable bathrooms are used, set up portable hand washing stations and create a regular cleaning schedule. - Before and after using playground equipment, students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol. - Designate playground and shared equipment solely for the use of one cohort at a time.
 Outdoor playground structures require normal routine cleaning and do not require disinfection.
-Shared equipment (balls, jump ropes, etc.) should be cleaned and disinfected at least daily in accordance with CDC guidance. - Cleaning requirements must be maintained (see section 2j of the Ready Schools, Safe Learners guidance). - Maintain physical distancing requirements, stable cohorts, and square footage requirements. - Provide signage and restrict access to outdoor equipment (including sports equipment, etc.). - Design recess activities that allow for physical distancing and maintenance of stable cohorts. - Clean all outdoor equipment at least daily or between use as much as possible in accordance with CDC guidance. - □ Limit the number of employees gathering in shared spaces.
+Shared equipment (balls, jump ropes, etc.) should be cleaned and disinfected at least daily in accordance with CDC guidance. - Cleaning requirements must be maintained (see section 2j of the Ready Schools, Safe Learners guidance). - Maintain physical distancing requirements, stable cohorts, and square footage requirements. - Provide signage and restrict access to outdoor equipment (including sports equipment, etc.). - Design recess activities that allow for physical distancing and maintenance of stable cohorts.

+- Clean all outdoor equipment at least daily or between use as much as possible in accordance with CDC guidance. - Limit the number of employees gathering in shared spaces.
 Restrict use of shared spaces such as conference rooms, break rooms, and elevators by limiting occupancy or staggering use, maintaining six feet of distance between adults.
 Establish a minimum of 35 square feet per person when determining room capacity.
 Calculate only with usable space, understanding that tables and room set-up will require use of all space in the calculation.
+Note: The largest area of risk is adults eating together in break rooms without face coverings.